Time to do your taxes right?

 So before you start your tax return on TurboTax and discover which version of TurboTax you need (by then, let’s be honest, you’ll just pay for it because of the time you’ve just put in), why not use our handy guide to figure out which TurboTax version you’ll settle on?

 In all the questions and answers below, you can always use a more expensive version of TurboTax.
 We list the cheapest version you’ll need.
-For example, if you sold stock, you’ll need TurboTax Premier or better, which only includes TurboTax Home & Business.
+For example, if you sold stock, you’ll need TurboTax Premium or better.

 So, which TurboTax do you need?